AmatherCY/PPHVecSingular/README.md

 git apply ubuntu24.04.patch
 ```

-# Abstract
-Analyzing singular patterns in vector fields is a fundamental problem in theoretical and practical domains due to the ability of such patterns to detect the intrinsic characteristics of vector fields.
-In this study, we propose an approach for analyzing singular patterns from discrete planar vector fields.
-Our method involves converting the planar discrete vector field into a specialized digraph and computing its one-dimensional persistent path homology.
-By analyzing the persistence diagram, we can determine the location of singularities, and the variations of singular patterns can also be analyzed.
-The experimental results demonstrate the effectiveness of our method in analyzing the singular patterns of noisy real-world vector fields and measuring the variations between different vector fields.

 # Data
 The vector fields data is `.csv` format files, which is stored in `PPHVecSingular\IGRF\wfs`, `PPHVecSingular\2023kn\wfs`, `PPHVecSingular\2023sl\wfs`, and `PPHVecSingular\noise`.